Related Articles

 A Knowledge-Centric Interpretation

 What does “work needed” mean?
-Is the work to write the software?
+Is the work to write the source code?
 Or the effort to think about and decide what to write?
-It is not clear what is being "spent" - is that physical, manual effort or something intangible like skills?
+It is not clear what is being "spent" - is that physical, manual effort or something intangible like knowledge?

 "The organization and the people within it need to discover a quantity of knowledge that they do not have, and factor that knowledge into something that works." ~ Phillip Glen Armour[8]